NeilWkz/the-movie-zone/README.md

 - implemented src set & lazy-loaded the images

 #### UX enhancements
-- Improve the Mobile Experience, with a reset filters button
+- Improve the Mobile Experience, with a reset filters button & intergrating fastclick
 - Add more information to the card
 - Add a slide out pane with full information about the movie